-Disruption to or failures of our or our third party IT service providers' IT infrastructure and any failure to maintain the satisfactory performance, cyber-security incidents, including data security breaches or viruses, could materially and adversely affect the business, reputation, financial condition and results of operations of us.
+Disruption to or failures of our or our third-party IT service providers' IT infrastructure and any failure to maintain the satisfactory performance, cyber-security incidents, including data security breaches or viruses, could materially and adversely affect the business, reputation, financial condition and results of operations of us.

-The proper functioning and reliability of our and our third party IT service providers' IT infrastructure is critical to our operations and reputation.
+The proper functioning and reliability of our and our third-party IT service providers' IT infrastructure is critical to our operations and reputation.
 We mainly rely on "Software-as-a-Service" products provided by third party IT service providers to conduct daily operations and management.
-In addition, due to the outbreak of the COVID-19, some of our services have been shifted to online channel and we provide our services to students through online platforms provided by third party IT service providers.
-Accordingly, any errors, defects, disruptions or other performance problems with our and the third party IT service providers' IT infrastructure could damage our reputation, decrease user satisfaction, adversely impact our ability to attract new customers, and materially disrupt our operations.
-Our and our third party IT service providers' systems are vulnerable to damage or interruption as a result of fires, floods, earthquakes, power losses, telecommunication failures, undetected errors in software, computer viruses, hacking and other attempts to harm these systems.
-In addition, we cannot assure you that we and our third party IT service providers will be able to timely scale up and adjust the existing technology and infrastructure to respond to system interruptions.
+We also provide some of our training courses and other services to students through online platforms provided by third party IT service providers.
+Accordingly, any errors, defects, disruptions or other performance problems with our and the third-party IT service providers' IT infrastructure could damage our reputation, decrease user satisfaction, adversely impact our ability to attract new customers, and materially disrupt our operations.
+Our and our third-party IT service providers' systems are vulnerable to damage or interruption as a result of fires, floods, earthquakes, power losses, telecommunication failures, undetected errors in software, computer viruses, hacking and other attempts to harm these systems.
+In addition, we cannot assure you that we and our third-party IT service providers will be able to timely scale up and adjust the existing technology and infrastructure to respond to system interruptions.